 - 1 teaspoon Italian seasoning (or a blend of basil and oregano)

-- Add in the garlic powder, the Italian seasoning (or a blend of basil and oregano), salt and pepper (sea salt or kosher salt and fresh ground black pepper are almost always best and highly recommended) and allow your sauce to simmer for 3-4 minutes, or until it has thickened.
+Add in the garlic powder, the Italian seasoning (or a blend of basil and oregano), salt, and pepper (sea salt or Kosher salt and fresh ground black pepper are almost always best and highly recommended) and allow your sauce to simmer for 3 to 4 minutes, or until it has thickened.